Zezombye/blog/articles/overpy.md

     kbStrength = eventDamage*((1.3*(1-0.2))+(1.3*0.2)*getNumberOfPlayers())
 ```

-This is consistent with doing the compilation “in your head”: because the user creates the macros, there is no question that they are replaced at compile time rather than at runtime.
+This is consistent with doing the compilation "in your head": because the user creates the macros, there is no question that they are replaced at compile time rather than at runtime.

-The big mistake, however, was following in C’s mistake and doing verbatim macro replacements.
+The big mistake, however, was following in C's mistake and doing verbatim macro replacements.
 This leads to problems like these:

 ```
 #!define add(a,b) a+b